Love Letters in the Sand

 Huh?
 How did that get there I wonder?

-Then I remember that on Saturday night, after a walk on the boardwalk we, A and I, jumped down onto a patch of sand heading back to the car, and A took her shoes off to walk through the sand.
+Then I remember that on Saturday night, after a walk on the boardwalk we, A and I, jumped down onto a patch of sand heading before heading back to the car, and A took her shoes off to walk through the sand.
 On the ride home her shoes were still in her hand and as we traveled on, she leaned back and put her feet up on the dashboard.

 Could that be it?
 I look at the sand again.
 Yes, had to be.